 In this two-semester capstone course, students integrate acquired research skills and/or subject knowledge.
-Students are credited with 0.5 units in 498 and 1.0 unit in 499.
-Requirements include a proposal presented to faculty and other senior project students; a final colloquium on the project and/or a poster or oral presentation at the annual Festival of Science; attendance at colloquia of others doing senior projects; and a final written paper to be bound and filed with the department, the project supervisor, and the library.
+Students are credited with 1.0 unit in 498 and 1.0 unit in 499.
+Requirements include an application submitted the semester before enrolling in the project, a proposal presentation to members of the project committee by the end of the first semester, a final colloquium on the project and/or a poster or oral presentation at the annual Festival of Science, and a final written paper to be bound and filed with the department, the project supervisor, and the library.
+In order to continue to PSYC 499, students must demonstrate adequate progress to their project committee by the end of the first semester of the project.
 Prerequisites: PSYC 101WL or 101NL, PSYC 205, senior status, and permission of instructor.